Chapter 6: Remote and Distributed

 - Any blockers

-It's super casual.
-Just introduce yourself briefly tomorrow and feel
+It is casual.
+Introduce yourself briefly tomorrow and feel free

-free to just listen.
-You'll get the hang of it quickly."
+to just listen.
+You will get the hang of it quickly."

 During standup:

-go around the room.
-Feel free to just introduce yourself briefly when
+we will go around the room.
+Feel free to introduce yourself

 After standup: